 Mycelium can be thought of as mushroom roots but is also the immune and digestive system producing enzymes to break down the food or battle invaders.

-Mycelium will then spread, gathering nutrients and growing stronger.
+Once formed and implanted, mycelium spread, gathering nutrients and growing stronger.
 When the time is right, changes of temperature and moisture will trigger fruiting, although other factors like a challenging environment with little food or too much competition can trigger premature fruiting.
 Ideally, when growing mushrooms, you will control environmental conditions at the right moment to trigger mushrooms a “flush”.
 When the mushrooms mature they will open their “veil” where the mushroom cap attaches to the stem.
 When the veil breaks, the “gills” of the mushroom will be revealed, which release spores and repeat the mushroom growth cycle.
 If you want to learn more about mushrooms parts, read our article “Psilocybin Mushroom Anatomy 101“

 How To Grow Mushroom Spores From Syringe with PF Tek